phprest/phprest/README.md

 |\*/\*|application/vnd.**Vendor**-v**Version**+json|

 * If Accept header is not parsable
- * then phrest throws a Not Acceptable exception
+ * then Phprest throws a Not Acceptable exception

 * If you do a deserialization and Content-Type header is not parsable
- * then phrest throws an Unsupported Media Type exception
+ * then Phprest throws an Unsupported Media Type exception

 ## Serialization, Deserialization, Hateoas

-* Phrest will automatically serialize* your response based on the Accept header.
+* Phprest will automatically serialize* your response based on the Accept header.
-* Phrest can deserialize your content based on the Content-Type header.
+* Phprest can deserialize your content based on the Content-Type header.

 Except*:
 * If your response is not a Response instance (e.g. it a simple string)